The sun on Midsummer Eve

 on midne sumor mycles on æþelum.

 This is just beautiful.
 We don't get a word for the solstice here but that's clearly what's being described: the sun climbs to its highest point in the year (hyhst on geare) and from that station (till) sinks again to its setting. gim, 'gem, jewel' is a common poetic name for the sun in Old English - in other poems it is called gimma gladost 'loveliest of jewels', heofenes gim 'the jewel of the heavens', wuldorgim 'glory-jewel'.
-Here the sun is personified, if I'm reading it correctly; I think the verb wyle must imply desire on the part of the sun, who wants, chooses or likes 'to gaze longer upon the earth' (wyle... leng grund behealdan).
+Here the sun is personified, if I'm reading it correctly; I think the verb wyle must imply desire on the part of the sun, who wants and likes 'to gaze longer upon the earth' (wyle... leng grund behealdan).
 It's almost as if the days are longer at the solstice because the sun is lingering above the earth, unwilling to depart, lovingly beholding the world and wanting to travel more slowly across the beautiful summer fields (gangan lator ofer foldan wang).

 The Sun in an eleventh-century English manuscript (BL Arundel 60, f.12v)